michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 - n: active strength of body or mind
 - n: the activeness of an energetic personality
 ### Family
+- dynamism: dynamical, dynamisms+
-dynamism: dynamical, dynamisms+;dynamic: dynamically, dynamics, dynamise, dynamism, dynamize, undynamic;dynamize: dynamized
+- dynamic: dynamically, dynamics, dynamise, dynamism, dynamize, undynamic
+- dynamize: dynamized
 ### Examples
 - Arsenal appear more organised and tactically intelligent this season, while the use of Alexis Sánchez up front provides more dynamism.
 - Ranieri pumped his fists and hollered on the sidelines, exhorting his players to maintain their concentration and dynamism as City probed.